Touch Control

 Touch IC selection

-Choosing the right touch controller IC is crucial for optimal touch performance and must be tailored to each customer's specific product application.
-We can help you select the best touch controller IC, including the latest industrial-grade options with glove input and anti-noise capabilities.
+We can guide you to the best touch controller IC to suit your application, including the latest industrial-grade options with glove input and anti-noise capabilities.
+Key considerations include:

 • Input type